vedph/pythia/docs/example-ac.md

 (6) **tokenizer**: we use here a standard tokenizer (`tokenizer.standard`) which splits text at whitespace or apostrophes (while keeping the apostrophes with the token).
 Its **filters** are:

-- `token-filter.ita`: this is properly for Italian, but here we can use it for Latin too, as it just removes all the characters which are not letters or apostrophe, strips from them all diacritics, and lowercases all the letters.
+- `token-filter.ita`: this filter removes all the characters which are not letters or apostrophe, strips from them all diacritics, and lowercases all the letters.

 - `token-filter.len-supplier`: this filter does not touch the token, but adds metadata to it, related to the number of letters of each token.
 This is just to have some fancier metadata to play with.
 This way you will be able to search tokens by their letters counts.